Conditional Aalen--Johansen estimation: Introduction

-Using elements from both the kernel-based methods and landmarking, this paper proposes a non-parametric estimator of state occupation probabilities of an arbitrary jump process, while also allowing for the inclusion of covariates.
-We refer to this estimator as the conditional Aalen--Johansen estimator, which reduces to the conditional Kaplan--Meier (Beran) estimator~\cite{Beran1981,Dabrowska1989} in case of a survival model.
-As a means to obtain such an estimator, we also introduce the conditional Nelson--Aalen estimator, which targets a certain (conditional) matrix function that in the Markov case reduces to the usual hazard matrix.
+{ Using elements from both the kernel-based methods and landmarking, this paper proposes a non-parametric estimator of state occupation probabilities of an arbitrary jump process, while also allowing for the inclusion of covariates and right-censoring.
+We refer to this estimator as the conditional Aalen--Johansen estimator.
+As a means to obtain such an estimator, we also introduce the conditional Nelson--Aalen estimator, retaining the sound principle that the (conditional) Aalen--Johansen estimator is the product integral of the (conditional) Nelson--Aalen estimator.
+The latter estimator targets a certain matrix function, which can be thought of as an averaged compensator, and which in the Markov case reduces to the usual hazard matrix.
+This intermediate step, which is also found in landmark estimation, sets our approach apart from others based on martingale methods; it may be conceptually artificial, but it is mathematically effective.

+To accommodate for conditioning, the usual empirical counts and at-risk indicators are replaced by estimators of Nadaraya--Watson type, and the conditional Aalen--Johansen estimator reduces to the conditional Kaplan--Meier (Beran) estimator~\citep{Beran1981,Dabrowska1989} in case of a survival model.
 To obtain estimators of transition probabilities or other dynamical quantities that may arise in, for instance, inhomogenous semi-Markov models, one can condition on internal covariates.
 Our specification allows for both continuous and discrete conditioning, which opens up the possibility of conditioning on events that directly depend on time or duration.
-Naturally, when conditioning on discrete random variables, the estimator is reduced to the landmark Aalen--Johansen estimator.
+These applications usually only require uni- or bi-dimensional covariate spaces, for which kernel-based methods do not suffer from their well-known weakness: the curse of dimensionality.
+Naturally, when conditioning on discrete random variables, the estimator is reduced to the landmark Aalen--Johansen estimator.}